Multiplane camera: History

 Demonstration of the multiplane effect using three planes.

 The technicians at Fleischer Studios created a distantly related device, called the Stereoptical Camera or Setback, in 1934.
 Their apparatus used three-dimensional miniature sets built to the scale of the animation artwork.
 The animation cels were placed within the setup so that various objects could pass in front of and behind them, and the entire scene was shot using a horizontal camera.
 The Tabletop process was used to create distinctive results in Fleischer's Betty Boop, Popeye the Sailor, and Color Classics cartoons.

 An advanced multiplane camera was developed by William Garity for the Disney Studios to be used in the production of Snow White and the Seven Dwarfs.
 The camera was completed in early 1937 and tested in a Silly Symphony called The Old Mill, which won the 1937 Academy Award for Animated Short Film.
+Link to Garity's Multiplane patent :

 Disney's multiplane camera, which used up to seven layers of artwork (painted in oils on glass) shot under a vertical and moveable camera set for successive frame Technicolor, allowed for more sophisticated uses than the Iwerks or Fleischer versions.
 A camera crew of up to a dozen technicians might be required to operate and advance each of the planes.
 The senior Disney executive Card Walker rose in the company from the multiplane camera department in the late 1930s.
 Occasionally the studio used another camera, operating horizontally along tracks laid on a studio floor to allow wider movements (e.g. establishing shot of Pinocchio's village) or extremely long tracking or complicated dissolve shots (notably the Ave Maria forest sequence).
 The multiplane was featured prominently in Disney films such as Pinocchio, Fantasia, Bambi, The Adventures of Ichabod and Mr. Toad, Cinderella, Alice in Wonderland, Peter Pan, Sleeping Beauty and The Jungle Book.
 The camera would be used more rarely in later movies, like The Fox and the Hound, which contains just a single multiplane shot.